Are you an expecting mother a few weeks away from meeting your little bundle of joy or maybe you've just had your baby? Congratulations!

 Our trained New Mum Support Worker Volunteers are mothers themselves and they are passionate and dedicated to help and support new mothers in the community.

-🌺This is a FREE 3-6 month support programme for new mothers who have no family support or are experiencing any kind of hardship - including but not limited to: solo parenting; anxiety; postnatal depression; health issues, difficult relationships; financial or general hardship.
+🌺This is a FREE 3-6 month support programme for new mothers who have no family/social support or are experiencing any kind of hardship - including but not limited to: solo parenting; anxiety; postnatal depression; health issues, difficult relationships; financial or general hardship.

 We offer caring and home practical help consisting in weekly visits from one of our friendly volunteers because The Mother is important and All Mothers need the attention, care and support they deserve.

 COVID-19 Updates - Phone Support is also available for new mothers

 As we are navigating this year's challenges where face-to-face interactions are not always possible, we would love to help where we can.

 Starting from 20 August 2020, we are offering remote support services to new mothers in the community.

 You may need to talk with someone while at home with the baby, please know you are not alone.

 Our New Mum Support team are dedicated to support and inspire other mothers.